WAYFINDER

 Keep up to date with everything Kirste documents on this page.

-Note: “Live Doc” does imply this is unfinished and unedited.
+Note: “Live Doc” does imply this is unfinished, unedited and grossly neglected.
 This is for viewers to see Kirste’s full writing process.

 WEEK 1 - THE WHO, THE WHAT & THE WHY